 There are a few deductions from income allowed by the Chilean income tax law, many of them are related to savings and voluntary contributions made to social security.
 Furthermore, the interests paid related to mortgage loans can be used as deductions if some conditions are met and if the income cap is not exceeded.

 How are estimates/prepayments/withholding of tax handled in your country/jurisdiction?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.

 Tax withholdings are due on a monthly basis for both, resident and nonresident taxpayers.

-Chile has Double Taxation Treaties with a number of different countries/territories.
-Thus when a treaty is currently in force between Chile and another country/territory, a foreign tax credit may be applicable.
+Chile has Double Taxation Treaties with a number of different countries/jurisdictions.
+Thus when a treaty is currently in force between Chile and another country/jurisdiction, a foreign tax credit may be applicable.

 In order to obtain a relief for taxes paid abroad, the taxpayer must report the income, and the taxes effectively paid abroad through the Sworn Statement 1929 and then include this in the annual tax return.